Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 ---
 This guide will explain how to create a very basic game extension for Vortex, touching on where to start with some of the more advanced features.
 It requires a basic understanding of Javascript/programming.
 I also recommend you use an application with syntax highlighting, such as Visual Studio Code or Notepad++ for the coding sections of the guide.

+ℹ️ As an alternative, simple game extensions can be created without coding using [this extension](https://www.nexusmods.com/site/mods/155).
+Not every game can be supported with just that extension but at least in can provide a robust start.

 # Getting set up
 To get started, you first need a version of Vortex to work with.
 I recommend using the current release of Vortex installed at the default location.
 If you're familiar with Github and other development tools you can also follow the instructions on the Vortex Github to clone the repository and build a development environment.
 To keep things simple, we'll be using the first option.